ChronicKash/cpuminer-opt-yespower/README.md

 Ready automatically switches to the new algorithm Yenten Coin
 ---------
+*Building Linux  use ./build.sh   than ./autogen.sh  once compiled your ready!

 *Algorithm:  YescryptR16 (will be changed to YespowerR16(yespower-1.0,N=4096,r=16) on and after 30 March 2019*